Grzegorz Krychowiak: Senior career

 Following the end of the UEFA Euro 2016 tournament, Krychowiak helped Poland earn a total of ten points in the FIFA World Cup qualification – UEFA Group E. He captained Poland for the first time, playing 45 minutes before being substituted in a 1–1 draw against Slovenia.
 He later helped the national side qualify for the 2018 FIFA World Cup.
 In May 2018, he was named in Poland's preliminary 35-man squad for the FIFA World Cup in Russia and later made the cut to be included in the 23 man squad.
 In the 2018 World Cup match against Senegal, Krychowiak caused M'Baye Niang's goal to give Senegal a 2–0 lead.
 After that error, he scored a goal himself, but Poland still lost 2–1 and they were later eliminated from the competition.

 Following the end of the World Cup, Krychowiak played three out of the four matches in the UEFA Nations League, as Poland finished third place in Group 3.
 He then started the whole UEFA Euro 2020 qualifying matches to help Poland qualify for the UEFA Euro 2020.

+On 10 September 2023, Krychowiak played his 100th and final game for Poland in a 2–0 away defeat against Albania in the UEFA Euro 2024 qualification, as he announced his retirement from international duty later that month.